apalbright/thelittledataset/content/post/econ-words.md

 [The paper "Technology and Big Data Are Changing Economics: Mining Text to Track Methods" by Currie, Kleven, and Zwiers (CKZ 2020)](https://www.aeaweb.org/articles?id=10.1257/pandp.20201058) serves as a prominent example.
 CKZ (2020) create dozens of metaplots to describe the landscape of changes in applied microeconomics methods from 1980 to present.
 Using data from the "top five" economics journals and the NBER working papers series, they empirically illustrate the credibility revolution (more empirics!), [graphical revolution (more graphs!)](https://twitter.com/AllbriteAllday/status/1392531753835794433), and a few other coming revolutions in the academic economics universe (ML, text mining).

 CKZ (2020) use data on the full text of "top five" and NBER papers, meaning the data includes the body of the paper itself.
 Due to access restrictions to full text data like this, they are not able to share the raw data.
 However, metadata is not similarly restricted. **The NBER working paper series metadata is public** and includes information on titles, abtracts, author names, dates, and more.
-(See [here](https://data.nber.org/nber-wp-logs/working_papers.tab) and [here](https://www2.nber.org/wp_metadata/txt/) for the raw NBER metadata.)^[For information on how to extract metadata for a custom bundle of journal articles, check out this recent and developing [Twitter thread by Damon Jones.](https://twitter.com/nomadj1s/status/1409629607955927046?s=20)]
+(See [here](https://data.nber.org/nber-wp-logs/working_papers.tab) and [here](https://www2.nber.org/wp_metadata/txt/) for the raw NBER metadata.)[^1]

 Equipped with this metadata, I can make my own figures to answer some of these questions I've squirreled away over the last few years... or, to translate into academic economist speak, *"I exploit unique large-scale text data from a corpus of economics papers to provide descriptive evidence on, well, a bunch of things."*